CBTE – What Does That Mean?

 Christian Doctrine I and II are more asynchronous, though there are optional individual or small group review sessions with the faculty member.
 Each week the class focuses on a different central tenet of our shared faith as WELS, ELS, or WELS-affiliated Christians.
 These courses rely on low-stakes self-assessments, targeted videos, reflection journals, and interactive discussion boards to discover the connection between what we believe and why we believe it.
 Each unit in the course closes with a test to see how you have grown in your understanding from the self-assessments completed as you move through the unit’s content.
 There are also a few short papers and projects in these courses to apply what you are learning to your future work in the public ministry.

 In Lutheran Confessional Writing, learners closely study the works collected in the Book of Concord (1580).
 These documents may be over 400 years old, but they continue to guide our profession of faith.
-In fact, those who serve in the public ministry of the WELS are called upon to affirm that they believe that the Unaltered Augsburg Confession is a true exposition of the Word of God and a correct presentation of the doctrine of the Evangelical Lutheran Church and that the other confessions in the Book of Concord are also in agreement with this one scriptural faith: the Apology of the Augsburg Confession, the Small and Large Catechisms of Martin Luther, the Smalcald Articles, and the Formula of Concord during their induction service.
-Thus, studying these works is not only important for us to understand and share our shared faith but also to understand what we are called to uphold as ministers of the Gospel.
+Those who serve in the public ministry of the WELS are called upon to affirm that they believe that the Unaltered Augsburg Confession is a true exposition of the Word of God and a correct presentation of the doctrine of the Evangelical Lutheran Church and that the other confessions in the Book of Concord are also in agreement with this one scriptural faith: the Apology of the Augsburg Confession, the Small and Large Catechisms of Martin Luther, the Smalcald Articles, and the Formula of Concord during their induction service.
+Thus, studying these works is important for us to understand our shared faith and what we are called to uphold as ministers of the Gospel.

 Transferring Completed Coursework